John FitzPatrick, 1st Baron Castletown: Early life and education

+He inherited parts of his father's estates in Ireland in 1823, when he reached the age of majority.

+Career

-He was appointed High Sheriff of Queen's County in 1836.
+Wilson, who in 1842 assumed the surname of FitzPatrick by Royal Licence, was appointed High Sheriff of Queen's County in 1836.
 He was then elected to the House of Commons for Queen's County in 1837, a seat he represented until 1841, and again from 1847 to 1852 and from 1865 to 1869.
-He was admitted to the Irish Privy Council in 1848 and in 1869 he was raised to the peerage as Baron Castletown, of Upper Ossory in the Queen's County.
+He was admitted to the Irish Privy Council in 1848.

+In 1869, he was raised to the peerage as Baron Castletown, of Upper Ossory, reviving an ancient title that had belonged to the FitzPatricks around 1500.
 Apart from his parliamentary career he was also Lord Lieutenant of Queen's County from 1855 to 1883.

+Family

-Lord Castletown married Augusta Mary, daughter of Reverend Archibald Douglas, in 1830.
+Lord Castletown married Augusta Mary Douglas, daughter of Reverend Archibald Douglas, in 1830.
 They had one son and six daughters.
-He died in 1883, aged 71, and was succeeded in the barony by his only son Bernard.
-Lady Castletown died in 1899.